lamelyan/blog-hugo/content/posts/machine-learning-ai/index.md

 These models can be used 'as is' or can be extended to meet specific needs.
 So, you can grab a model from Hugging Face and use it as a starting point.
 Then, use your data to train this model to be more accurate with your data.

+## Conclusion
+As with any new endeavor, it's vital to grasp the foundational concepts at the outset.
+Understanding the basics of machine learning, its integration with traditional application development, and its ties to the broader scope of artificial intelligence is crucial.
+This initial knowledge serves as a roadmap for navigating the field and enables further exploration and progress.